 San Francisco Interfaith Winter Shelter

-For 28 years, the SFIC has sponsored and coordinated an Interfaith Winter Shelter for the homeless.
+Entering our 29th year, the SFIC has sponsored and coordinated an Interfaith Winter Shelter for the homeless.
 This shelter provides a hot, nutritious dinner, breakfast and a safe, warm overnight rest for some 100 homeless men every night from the Sunday before Thanksgiving through the end of February.
-The SFIC coordinates four host-site congregations, 40 meal-providing congregations, shelter staff from Episcopal Community Services and the San Francisco Night Ministry, with input from the Department of Homelessness and Supportive Housing.
+The SFIC coordinates four host-site congregations, 50 meal-providing congregations, shelter staff from Episcopal Community Services and the San Francisco Night Ministry, with input from the Department of Homelessness and Supportive Housing.

 For additional information about the shelter please visit: Interfaith Winter Shelter